fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Week 1.md

 Principles and Patterns of Software Design.
 AKA, how to make your code not suck.

 This class is cultural.
 This class is more of a reading/writing, philosophy, linguistics, architecture, history, design class than it is a "coding" class.
-Obviously we do a great deal of coding, but that's the knife, not the meal.
+Obviously we do a great deal of coding, but that's the hammer, not the house.

 It's meant to be experiential.
 Don't get me wrong, chatgpt is great for helping when it comes to implementation, don't get me wrong, but for the rest of the class, it's really about digging into the problems of software, experiencing them, getting a handle on it, and knowing when or when not to apply patterns.